-Rick’s practice primarily covers four areas: commercial disputes (including international arbitration), professional liability claims, construction and engineering litigation and sports-related work.
+Richard Liddell QC’s practice primarily covers four areas: commercial disputes (including insurance coverage and international arbitration), professional liability claims, construction and engineering litigation and sports law.

-He is recommended as a leading junior in the legal Directories for Professional Negligence, Construction and Sports law.
+Rick took silk in 2020 and is recommended as a leading practitioner in the legal Directories for Professional Negligence, Construction and Sports law.
 Quotes from the Directories include:

-“A superb advocate”; “Intelligent and meticulous”; “Very bright”; “Charismatic”; “Very personable”; “Good under pressure”; “Impressive work ethic”; “He is very well liked by clients, works hard and has a very amicable manner”; “Extremely user-friendly and proactive”; “Solicitors note his collaborative approach and the ease with which he integrates into a team.
+“A superb advocate”; “We received amazing feedback for him from our clients“; “A team player and is excellent on his feet”; “Intelligent and meticulous”; “Very bright”; “Charismatic”; “Very personable”; “Good under pressure”; “He is very well liked by clients, works hard and has a very amicable manner”; “Extremely user-friendly and proactive”; “Solicitors note his collaborative approach and the ease with which he integrates into a team.
 His expertise spans the entire range of professional indemnity work”; “He manages difficult clients well”; “Very good on dispute strategy and tactics” and “Good at cutting through the noise to get at the points that matter.”
 [Professional Negligence]

-“He’s a talented performer in the courtroom”; “Sharp and extremely thorough”; “He is highly skilled, knows his brief and is not aggressive, but is certainly highly effective”; “Up-and-coming junior”; “Passionate about sport”; “Well on his way to becoming a leading junior in the field”; “Proving himself to be a rising star at the Bar for horseracing cases.”
+“He’s a talented performer in the courtroom”; “A welcome addition to the front Bench – a brilliant sports law lawyer with exceptional professional regulatory skills as part of his all-round talent.
+A vast array of sports-related experience and expertise.
+Tactical nous.
+Excellent manner with clients”; “Extremely talented in this field, having acted across a number of sports.
+A powerful advocate and a joy to work with”; “He is highly skilled, knows his brief and is not aggressive, but is certainly highly effective”; “Proving himself to be a rising star at the Bar for horseracing cases.”
 “A very competent barrister with a broad sports practice.”
 [Sport]

 He prides himself on being an incisive and responsive barrister and a user-friendly team player.
 He places particular emphasis on having a command of the detail but without getting bogged down in trivia and being able to provide the best practical and commercial solution to legal problems.